 Please contact me in the event that an emergency or any other situation keeps you from attending class.
-I expect you to let me know if you are having a difficult time attending class, rather than simply not showing up.
+If you do not let me know that you will be absent, I may worry about you!

 Workload

 This is an English course and as such, you are asked to read and write a fair amount.
 It will usually NOT be possible for you to complete all the work for a deadline in one evening.
 You will have to self-pace your own workload.
 You will need to start early and you should set aside time in your busy schedule on multiple days each week to complete this work.
 It's not easy, I know.
 But you signed up for this course.
 I'm asking you to plan ahead and make a commitment to this course.